nj1110/Repro_Hackathon/README.md

 - three snakefiles with workflows:
     - one worklfow to download data and create index
     - one workflow for mapping and counts
-    - one worflow for XXX
+    - one worflow for differential gene expression analysis
 - a README file
 - a RUN file